lephamduong/lephamduong/README.md

 ## Hi there 👋
 I’m Le-Duong Pham, a passionate Data Science student currently studying at Catholic University of Eichstätt-Ingolstadt.
-My journey in data science began with a fascination for uncovering hidden patterns and insights from data.
-I enjoy working on projects that involve:
+I love uncovering insights from data and working on projects involving:

-Machine Learning: Building predictive models and exploring various algorithms.
-Data Visualization: Creating insightful visualizations to communicate data-driven stories.
-Statistical Analysis: Applying statistical methods to solve real-world problems.
+**Machine Learning
+**Data Visualization
+**Statistical Analysis
-I’m proficient in Python, R, and SQL, and I have experience with libraries and tools such as Pandas, NumPy, Scikit-learn, and TensorFlow.
-I’m always eager to learn new technologies and collaborate on exciting projects.
+I’m skilled in Python, R, and SQL, and familiar with tools like Pandas, NumPy, and Scikit-learn.
+Always eager to learn and collaborate!

-Feel free to check out my repositories and connect with me!

 <!--